Please select how you would like to attend your Media course:

-You will also learn how to present your completed course work in appropriate formats and develop a digital creative portfolio and be supported for future progression to University, Employment or an apprenticeship after your course ends.
+You will also learn how to present your completed course work in appropriate formats and develop a digital creative portfolio and be supported for future progression to university, employment or an apprenticeship after your course ends.

-You will be able to study the following qualifications in this subject:
+We offer the following qualifications in this subject:

 Introduction to Media Processes and Technical Skills

-Introduction to Professional Practice in Creative Media Production
+Professional Practice in Creative Media Production

 Critical and Contextual Awareness

-Investigating Video Production and Technology
+Music Video Production

 It is very important that you develop your experience within your industry and that you complete work placement opportunities.
 We can support you with this and our media tutors have excellent industry links with relevant employers.
 We also invite employers and organisations to come in to offer you opportunities to complete projects and tasks, and have industry master classes and guest speakers from your industry specialism who will broaden your understanding of the career routes that you may choose to follow.

 So far, our media students have completed work experience at media organisations and local radio stations scheduling music and content, creating adverts, music videos, live web streams, promotional videos, and content for live shows.

 You will be continuously assessed to establish what you have learnt from each module and assignment.